wallix/terraform-provider-wallix-bastion/docs/resources/authorization.md

   The quorum for inactive periods (-1: approval workflow with automatic approval, 0: no connection allowed, > 0: quorum to reach).
   Defaults to `-1`.
 - **approval_timeout** (Optional, Number)
-  Set a timeout in minutes after which the approval will be automatically closed ifno connection has been initiated (i.e. the user won't be able to connect).
+  Set a timeout in minutes after which the approval will be automatically closed info connection has been initiated (i.e. the user won't be able to connect).
 0: no timeout.
 - **has_comment** (Optional, Boolean)
   Comment is allowed in approval.
 - **has_ticket** (Optional, Boolean)